dshin25k/projds/README.md

 ### Tech Stacks

--   At the beginning, this project will be developed **only** with the technologies covered in the certificate course:
+-   Initially, this project will use only the technologies covered in the certificate course:

     -   HTML
     -   CSS